u2032/ToWER/README.md

 ### Installation steps
 * Download the [last release](https://github.com/u2032/ToWER/releases)
 * Execute the installer to install the application
-* Launch the application from menu or desktop shortcuts
+* Launch the application from menu or shortcuts

+_Note: The recommended way is to download the "installer" package according to your operating system.
+This package installs the application on your computer in the proper way and integration.
+But, you can also prefer to have the application on a USB Key or without any integration.
+In this former case, you should download the "standalone" package, which is the application packaged inside a simple and unique directory._

 ## User guide
-You can found some documentation and screenshot here: https://github.com/u2032/ToWER/wiki
+You can found some [documentation on the wiki](https://github.com/u2032/ToWER/wiki) and some [screenshots here](https://github.com/u2032/ToWER/tree/master/docs/screenshots)

+But the simplest way is to directly test the app!
+It's free.

 ## Want to talk about the project?
 Feel free to join us on slack: https://tower-app-slack-invite.herokuapp.com